brumi1024/yarn-scheduler-ui/docs/DEVELOPMENT.md

 ### QueueConfigurationManager

-The unified data model that replaced the previous dual-system approach:
+The unified data model for queue configuration and change management:

 ```javascript
 class QueueNode {